IgniteUI/igniteui-blazor-examples/browser/IgBlazorSamples.Test/ReadMe.md

 - Debugging with Playwright Inspector - https://playwright.dev/dotnet/docs/debug.
 Pretty much add `await page.PauseAsync();` to the start of a test or elsewhere and the Playwright inspector will start at that point onward.

 - Viewing trace of a failed test group(usually artifact from a build) - https://playwright.dev/dotnet/docs/trace-viewer#opening-the-trace

+## Generic sample tests

+The generic tests that run on all samples use parameter passing to the main `ErrorTest`, that parses the `toc.json` from the `IgSamplesBrowser.Client/wwwroot` and goes through it.

+## Test Selector

+Each component from the `toc.json` is recommended to have a specified test selector, which is used for the generic tests to wait to be rendered.
+This is to be ensure that the sample component is fully(mostly) rendered and the test is actually testing correctly.

+If such test selector is not specified, such would be generated based on the name of the component.

+## Ignoring specific sample

+In order to ignore a specific test from the samples browser, you need to specify it in the `excludeSamples` group in the `testsettings.json`.

+## Ignoring a whole group of test based on the toc

+You will need to specify the group path under `excludedGroups` in the `testsettings.json`.
+The path is based on the toc group names.
+If the name of a group has the `/` symbol, it needs to be ignore with `\\/` for the path to be read correctly.